LangUMS/langums/README.md

 #### Can you put non-ASCII strings in the Text arguments?

 Yes.
-Make sure to save your code source file as UTF-8 and non-ASCII characters should display properly in the game.
-It is currently unknown if this applies to patches before 1.18 which added unicode support to the game.
+Make sure to save your code source file as UTF-8 and unicode characters should display properly in the game.
+(1.18+ and Remastered only)

 #### How do you make colored text?

 Use the same syntax as SCMDraft.
-You put the hex color name in `<>` e.g. `"<07>This text is green"`.
+Put the hex color name in `<>` e.g. `"<07>This text is green"`.
+[Click here for a list of available colors](https://web.archive.org/web/20081122131350/http://www.staredit.net/wiki/Colors_list).

-#### Do you plan to rewrite this in Rust?

-No, but thanks for asking.

 ## Limitations